-them weighing six or eight hundred pounds.
-Their teeth are large and strong, their claws five inches in length; and their feet, which are astonishingly large, exclusive of the claws, measuring not far from ten inches long and five inches wide.
+There are four varieties of bears, though it is supposed there are only two distinct species.
+This is a point I shall not attempt to decide.
+These are the white, grizzly, brown, and black.
+The white bear is ferocious and powerful, but their numbers are so small in the region of the Oregon country, that they are not an object of dread.
+But the grizzly bear is far more numerous, more formidable, and larger, some of them weighing six or eight hundred pounds.
+Their teeth are formed for strength, and their claws are equally terrific, measuring five inches; and their feet which are astonishingly large, exclusive of their claws, measuring not far from ten inches long, and five inches wide.
 There are some even larger.
-The colour of the fur varies from very light grey to a dark brown, always retaining the grizzly characteristic.
-Among a multitude of their skins which I saw, there were some beautifully dappled, and as large as those of the buffalo. were held in high estimation.
-Their hair and fur are longer, finer, and more abundant, than any of the other classes.
-They depend more upon their strength than speed for taking their prey, and therefore generally lurk in willows or other thickets, and suddenly seize upon any animal which may be passing The mountain men tell us many wonderful stories about their encounters with these prodigies of strength and ferocity, as some mountain travellers tell us about constant battles with the Blackfeet Indians, and starvation, and eating dogs.
-Now, I may be considered deficient in a flexible and fruitful imagination, if I do not entertain my readers with one bear story, after having travelled thousands of miles over prairies and mountains, through valleys, ravines, and amongst caves and chasms.
-But as I had no wonderful encounters myself, I must borrow from a gentleman of established good character belonging to the Hudson's Bay Company, who gave me an account of a case which he witnessed.
-He and a number of others were travelling in canoes up the Athabasca River, and one morning one of their hunters shot upon the shore a large cub of a grizzly bear, which they took on board a canoe, and of which they made their supper on encamping for the night.
+The shades of their color vary from very light gray to a dark brown, always retaining the grizzly characteristic.
+Among a multitude of their skins which I saw, there were some beautifully dappled, and as large as buffalo robes.
+These were held in high estimation. hair and fur is longer, finer, and more abundant than any of the other classes.
+They depend more upon their strength than speed for taking their prey, and therefore generally lurk in willows or other thickets, and suddenly seize upon anv animal which may be passing near by.
+The moun. tain men tell as many wonderful stories about their encounters with these prodigies of strength and ferocity, as some mountain travelers tell us about constant battles with the Blackfeet Indians, and starvation, and eating dogs.
+I may be considered deficient in a flexible and fruitful imagination, if I do not entertain my readers with one bear story, after having traveled thousands of miles over prairies and mountains, through valleys, ravines, and amongst caves and chasms.
+But as I did not myself have any wonderful encounters, I must borrow from a gentleman of established good character belonging to the Hudson Bay Company, who gave me an account of a case which he witnessed. and a number of others were traveling in canoes up the Athabasca river, and on a morning one of their hunters shot upon the shore a large cub of a grizzly bear, which they took on board a canoe, and of which they made their supper on encamping for the night.
 While seated around their fire in conversation, the supposed mother of the slain cub approached, sprang across the circle and over the fire, and seized the hunter who had shot the cub, threw him across her shoulder, and made off with him.
-All laid hold of their rifles and pursued, but feared to fire lest they should hurt their companion.
-But he requested them to fire, which one of them did, and wounded the bear.
-She then dropped the first offender and laid hold of the last in like manner as the first, but more roughly, and quickened her flight.
-There was no time to be lost, and several fired at the same instant, and brought her to the ground.
-The last man was badly wounded, but eventually recovered.
+They all laid hold of their rifles and pursued, but feared to fire lest they should hurt their companion.
+But he requested them to fire, which one of them did and wounded the bear. then dropped the first offender and laid hold of the last in like manner as the first, but more roughly, and accelerated her departure.
+There was no time to be lost, and several fired at the same time, and brought her to the ground.
+The The "great last man was badly wounded, but recovered. medicine" in this case I shall not attempt to explain, but let every one account for it in their own way.

-The brown bear is less ferocious, more solitary, and not highly esteemed either for food or for its skin.
-The black bear is somewhat similar in its habits to the brown, but lives more upon vegetable food, and is more in estimation for its rich pure black fur.
+The brown bear is less ferocious, more solitary and not highly esteemed either for food or for its skin.
+The black bear is somewhat similar in its habits to the brown, but lives more upon vegetable food and is more in estimation for its pure black, well-coated skin.